This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 The detectives work hard to solve the current missing child case.
 This is especially true for DI Pete Willis.
 He worked the original Whisper Man case, and has always been troubled by not finding the final missing boy in that investigation.
 He has continued to search for that boy for 20 years.
 With the new case, it seems he may be able to learn more about what happened to that last little boy.

 A mystery thriller with a creepy side.
 The Whisper Man whispers to the children to coax them to him.
 The house that Tom and Jake move to is the scary house… as in it looks scary.
 It turns out to have some disturbing things associated with it too.
-An atmospheric mystery with intriguing characters and an intricate plot.
+This Whisper Man is an atmospheric mystery with intriguing characters and an intricate plot.
 Dark, chilling, and heartbreaking.